-This is tough, as pregnancy can be a pretty emotional time for many women, with hormones raging.
+This is tough, as pregnancy can be a pretty emotional time for many people, with hormones raging.
 But, the more you do to reduce the symptoms of stress, the less it will take hold.

-Mindfulness is a form of meditation based on awareness – of yourself, your feelings and the world around you in that moment.
+Mindfulness is a form of meditation based on awareness – of your breath, yourself, your feelings and the world around you in that moment.
 It helps you to take control of your thoughts and feelings, so you don’t react to stressful situations negatively.
 It just takes a little practise!